XOZANAYKUT/project4/README.md

 ![Login](docs/images/login.png)
 ____
 ### Add Course
-After logging in, the administrator can browse, add courses on the site.
+After logging in, the administrator can add courses on the site.
 ____
 ![Add Course](docs/images/add.png)

 ![Add Course](docs/images/add2.png)
 ____
 ### Edit Course
-After logging in, the administrator can browse, edit courses on the site.
+After logging in, the administrator can edit courses on the site.
 ____
 ![Edit Course](docs/images/edit.png)
 ![Edit Course](docs/images/edit2.png)
 ____
 ### Delete Course
 ____
-After logging in, the administrator can browse, delete courses on the site.
+After logging in, the administrator can delete courses on the site.
 ____
 ![Delete Course](docs/images/delete.png)